 An animal adoption makes a unique and alternative gift.

-At the top of the zoo, this species has their very own road train stop!
+At the top of the zoo, behind Tropical House!

 Status Critically Endangered

 Size Head-body: 200 cm; tail length: 45 cm

 Life span 25-30 years

 African wild asses prefer to graze on grass but will also browse bushes and trees for leaves.
 They use their sharp front incisor teeth and their hooves to break apart the tougher food.
 African wild asses can go for longer periods without water than other similar species and are capable of surviving on little food.

 The African wild ass occurs in Eritrea, Ethiopia and Somalia, on the eastern Horn of Africa.
 Their primary habitat is arid (dry) and semi-arid bushland and grassland.
 They can also inhabit hilly and stony deserts but tend to avoid sandy habitats.

 African wild asses live in small groups of typically fewer than 5 individuals, but the only permanent bonds are between mothers and their offspring.
 Breeding tends to be restricted to the wet season and most females give birth to one foal every other year.
 Foals are fairly independent soon after they are born, often remaining alone for long periods of time as their mothers seek water to maintain their supply of milk.
 Foals begin grazing within weeks of birth but still suckle for six months.